5 Whys (Root Cause Analysis): Method & Examples

 5 Whys: this article explains the 5 Whys Analysis, or 5 Whys Technique, developed by continuous improvement guru Sakichi Toyoda in a practical way.
 It covers an introduction to the method, the application and an example.
-After reading you will understand the basics of this powerful problem solving tool.
+After reading you will understand the basics of this powerful root cause analysis and problem solving tool.

 But what is the best method to find effective solutions?
 Effective solutions can only be found by searching for the root cause in a structured and controlled manner, for instance using the 5 whys analysis.

 Root cause of the problem

 The problem has to be nipped in the bud.
 When problems are dealt with systematically, an organization and individual team members can find the root cause of the problem and deal with this effectively.

 5 whys analysis